Share your story at Everywhere 2024

-Learn how to contribute your own video to the next Everywhere virtual event
+Learn how to submit your own video to the next Everywhere virtual event.

-Do you have a story to share of rural people, communities, or organizations who are building safer and more connected communities?
-If so, we want to hear about it!
+Do you have a story to share that highlights the nurturing and thriving spirit within rural individuals, communities, or organizations?
+If so, we want to hear from you!

 What should the video be like?
 The submissions can be documentary style, music, poetry, an interview, or just someone talking to the camera about these issues.